 The Navy liaison and DoD PIF Coordinator, Joe Hautzenroder, assembled a network of DoD biologists to begin development on of first strategic plan for migratory birds by any federal agency.
 A full-time Program Manager, Chris Eberly, was hired in 1997.
 Chris later became the National Technical Representative.

-The DoD Partners in Flight program is among the most active federal agencies in the international PIF program.
+DoD Partners in Flight is among the most active federal agencies in the international PIF program.
 The DoD PIF network represents DoD at state, regional, national and international meetings and provides military natural resources professionals with the most up-to-date information on bird conservation planning.